danbatista82/mirror/README.md

 ### Description
-Explore data related to bikeshare systems for three major cities in the United States (Chicago, New York City, and Washington) focusing on frequent times of travel, most popular station and trip, trip duration and statistics on users.
+Explore data related to bikeshare systems for 3 major cities in the United States (Chicago, New York City, and Washington) focusing on frequent times of travel, most popular station and trip, trip duration and statistics on users.

 ### Files used
 * chicago.csv